-Last but not least, always understand what is covered before buying an insurance policy.
+In addition to what we mentioned above, it is crucial to understand what is covered before buying an insurance policy.
+You can find these in the policy wordings.
 If you are unsure about the product, feel free to ask.
 That’s another way for you to determine the service level after all!

 Tiq by Etiqa Insurance Pte.
 Ltd.

 A digital insurance channel that embraces changes to provide simple and convenient protection, Tiq’s mission is to make insurance transparent and accessible, inspiring you today to be prepared for life’s surprises and inevitabilities, while empowering you to “Live Unlimited” and take control of your tomorrow.

 With a shared vision to change the paradigm of insurance and reshape customer experience, Etiqa created the strong foundation for Tiq.
 Because life never stops changing, Etiqa never stops progressing.
 A licensed life and general insurance company registered in the Republic of Singapore and regulated by the Monetary Authority of Singapore, Etiqa is governed by the Insurance Act and has been providing insurance solutions since 1961.
 It is 69% owned by Maybank, Southeast Asia’s fourth largest banking group, with more than 22 million customers in 20 countries; and 31% owned by Ageas, an international insurance group with 33 million customers across 16 countries.

 Discover the full range of Tiq online insurance plans here.